On Split-State Quantum Tamper Detection and Non-Malleability: Coding-Theoretic Definitions in the Split-State Tampering Model

 \subsection{Formal Definitions of Split-State Tampering Models}

 In the absence of a secret key, it is impossible to offer tamper-resilience against arbitrary tampering channels.
 In this subsection, we formalize the various models of split-state tampering that we consider in this work.
-Suppose $t$ parties share a quantum state defined on $\cD(\mathcal{H}_1\otimes \cdots \otimes \mathcal{H}_t)$.
-We begin by introducing the simplest family of tampering channels, where the split-state adversaries are restricted to unentangled operations:
+Let $t$ parties share a quantum state defined on $\cD(\mathcal{H}_1\otimes \cdots \otimes \mathcal{H}_t)$.